gengyuanmax/my-dl-template/README.md

 - [x] training/testing/resuming a new task

 - [x] saving all checkpoints and artifacts to a local directory including git commit version, config file copy, metrics etc.

+- [x] generate a new experiment folder once submitting a new script